-Dr. Maria Hinojosa, Assistant Professor of Educational Leadership at Texas A&M University-Commerce, recieved an award at the Texas Association of Chicanos in Higher Education Conference on January 29.
+Dr. Maria Hinojosa, Assistant Professor of Educational Leadership at Texas A&M University-Commerce, received an award at the Texas Association of Chicanos in Higher Education Conference on January 29.

 Dr. Hinojosa was awarded the TACHE Distinguished University Faculty Award for her efforts in retaining Hispanic students in college.
 The theme of this year’s 38th annual TACHE Conference was “Chicano, Now More Than Ever!”
 It was held from January 27-30 at the Doubletree Hotel in Austin, Texas.